dell-asm/dell-force10/docs/force10_vlan.md

 		tagged_tengigabitethernet => '0/16-17';
 	}

-	# This will add TenGigabitEthernet 0/16 and 0/17 Port-channel to vlan 180 as untagged
+	# This will add TenGigabitEthernet 0/16 and 0/17 Port-channel to VLAN 180 as untagged
 	force10_vlan {
 	  '180':
 		desc     => 'test',